coolparadox/go/storage/concur/README.md

 it must be empty.

-Parameter base is the numeric base of key components for naming files and subdirectories under the collection.
+Parameter base is the numeric base of key components for naming files and subdirectories under the collection (see Key Management for details).
 It has effect only during creation of a collection.
 Pass zero for a sane default.

 #### func (Concur) Erase